Guide

 How it works: Intervals.icu connects to Zepp in the background.
 Every evening it pushes the next day's workout to your watch.
 No manual steps after the initial connection.

-STAS is a pipeline that connects Intervals.icu to ChatGPT.
-It gives ChatGPT access to your actual training data — history, paces, heart rate, current fitness — so you can ask for a plan based on real numbers.
+STAS connects Intervals.icu to ChatGPT or Claude.
+It gives them access to your real training data — history, paces, heart rate, and current fitness — so the plan can be built from real numbers.

-ChatGPT returns a structured plan as a list of workouts.
-You add them to your Intervals.icu calendar, and from there they push to your watch automatically.
+You get a structured plan back as a list of workouts.
+Add it to your Intervals.icu calendar, and from there it can sync to your watch.

 Connect Amazfit via STAS

 Link your Intervals.icu account to STAS.
-This gives ChatGPT read access to your training data — no writing, no changes to your data.
+ChatGPT or Claude get read-only access to your training data — no writing, no changes.

 Add the plan to Intervals.icu